literallymarvellous/smart-contract-security-walkthroughs/src/ethernaut/level_8/Vault.md

 Accessing storage data can be done with either etherjs or web3js, both have functions for these.

+### security info

+- Don't store sensitive info without hashes
+- All storage data is visible and can be read on the blockchain.
+- When inheriting contracts be sure of the inheritance hierarchy cause that affects storage slot arrangements too.

 Check test/ethernaut for soluiton contract.